 Enchanting, with its unusual colors and shapes, St Basil’s Cathedral has hypnotic power, and it is not surprising that in 1990 UNESCO declared it a World Heritage Site.

-Icon of Moscow’s city, it was commissioned to Postnik Yakovlev by Ivan The Terrible to celebrate the victory over the Khanate of Kazan, which took place on the day of the Intercession of the Virgin.
+Icon of Moscow’s city was commissioned to Postnik Yakovlev by Ivan The Terrible to celebrate the victory over the Khanate of Kazan, which took place on the day of the Intercession of the Virgin.
 That is why its original name was the Cathedral of the Intercession of the Mother of God on the Moat, given its location in Red Square, on the Kremlin side.
 You should not stop to admire the outside of the cathedral with the fear of being disappointed in the inside because, in reality, the labyrinth between the chapels, placed on different floors, is just as particular and suggestive.
 Each chapel is of a different color, painted with the painting technique of the pod Kirping (fake brick), and it may happen to witness a charming choir that makes the visit unique.
 Admiring it seems absurd to think that it has survived almost by chance because many have tried to destroy it.
-It started from the Soviet regime because it hindered the military parade held in Red Square and the French troops as a claim to their power.
+It started from the Soviet regime because it hindered the military parade held in Red Square and the French troops claiming their power.
 Fortunately, for lack of time, they desisted!

 Opening hours and ticket cost